tylerneylon/math/lsh_post1/lsh_post1.md

 [*cryptographic hash
 functions*](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

-All hash functions have these key properties:
+Hash functions typically have these key properties:

-* They map some fixed type of input (such as strings or floats) to discrete values.
+* They map some type of input, such as strings or floats, to discrete values, such as integers.
-* They're designed so that different input values map to the same output (hashed) value in a manner useful to the application at hand.
+* They're designed so that two inputs will result in hash outputs that are either different or the same based on key properties of the inputs.

+Here's how LSH fits in:
 Locality-sensitive hash functions are specifically designed so that hash value collisions are *more likely* for two input values that are *close together*.
 Just as there are different implementations of secure hash functions for different use cases, there are different implementations of LSH functions for different data types and for different definitions of being *close together*.
-In this post, I'll give a brief overview of the key ideas, and take a look at a simple example based on *random projections* (defined below) of vectors into lower-dimensional spaces.
+In this post, I'll give a brief overview of the key ideas behind LSH and take a look at a simple example based on an idea called  *random projections*, which I'll define in section 2 below.

 # A human example